SuperWing: a comprehensive transonic wing dataset for data-driven aerodynamic design: Methods

 \subsubsection{Sampling of the parameters}

 By analyzing the typical wing configurations, we determine the parameter ranges and use them as the basis for sampling to establish our dataset.

 \paragraph{Baseline airfoil} We utilize an existing database \cite{yang_rapid_2025} to generate the CST coefficients for the baseline airfoils.
 They are sampled using the Output Space Sampling (OSS) method \cite{li_oss_2022}, which aims to produce geometric variations that exhibit diverse and representative pressure distribution patterns.
+Their airfoil CFD solutions were checked during sampling, and cases with nonphysical flow fields were removed.
 A total of 1,516 sets of CST coefficients are obtained.
 Figure \ref{fig:airfoils} presents the corresponding normalized thickness $\tilde t(x)$ and camber lines $\tilde \delta (x)$ of the sampled airfoils.

 \paragraph{Planform parameters} The planform parameters are randomly sampled from ranges shown in Table \ref{tab:ranges0}, which cover the typical wings.

 \paragraph{Spanwise-variation parameters} The spanwise variations of dihedral angle, twist angle, maximum thickness, and maximum camber are determined using cubic spline interpolation based on five spanwise control points (CPs).
 A similar methodology has been applied to optimizing wing shapes\cite{hasan_wing_bspline_spanwise_crm_2025}.